nhselect/step1-training/content/roles/centremanager.md

 slug: centremanager
 order: 2
 ---
-The Clinical Centre Manager role has ultimate responsibility, accountability and governance for all staff using the Step 1 platform, include:
+The Clinical Centre Manager role has ultimate responsibility, accountability and governance for all staff using the digitised platform, including:

-  - Setting up and managing your Centre (i.e. Trust) in the platform
+  - Setting up and managing your Centre (i.e. Trust or HEI) in the platform
   - Registering / approving self-registration of delegates (i.e. staff)
   - Sharing and monitoring completion of delegate training packages
   - Promoting delegates to admin roles within the platform